21002624/Project-phase-2/README.md

-# 🏛️ Intelligent Legal Decision Support System
+# 🏛️ Intelligent Legal Decision Support System with AI Automation

-The **Intelligent Legal Decision Support System** is an AI-powered legal chatbot that assists users in making informed legal decisions under the Indian Constitution.
+The **Intelligent Legal Decision Support System with AI Automation** is an AI-powered legal chatbot that assists users in making informed legal decisions under the Indian Constitution.
 It uses **Llama 2** for legal response generation and **Pinecone** as a vector database for efficient legal document retrieval.

 ## 🚀 Features
 - **Retrieval-Augmented Generation (RAG):** Ensures responses are backed by relevant legal documents.